State Bond or Mortgage Revenue Bond Home Loans

 There are many benefits to getting a State Bond Loan from your State or local Housing Finance Agency (HFA).
 They are:

-- A below-market rate that is often 1/2 to 3/4 of a percentage point lower
+- A below-market rate that is often 1/2 to 3/4 of a percent lower

-- Long-term affordability with lower monthly house payments
+- Long-term affordability and savings with lower monthly house payments

 - Ability to buy more house with increased purchasing power